 Where demand increases due to changing societal conditions, and profits from Lotto NZ remain variable, trade-offs will be required, and collaborative work aligned with these principles and values will be of increasing value.

-Table 4: Potential partners where additional system-wide impact can be achieved through agreed collaboration and partnership
+Table 5: Potential partners where additional system-wide impact can be achieved through agreed collaboration and partnership

-, .
-Agency Agency vision Collaboration for additional impact potential Community trusts Intergenerational benefits for communities across education, health, sport and recreation, the arts, social services, environment, heritage, community development, and community economic development Collaborate to identify community, hapū, and iwi in common, and integrate programmes across community wellbeing, social cohesion, and collective self-determination outcomes to maximise or provide additional impact Local Government through individual councils across New Zealand Each council has its own vision and mission statement built around the 'four well-beings' from local government legislation Collaborate on programmes run by local authorities focused on collective community aspiration for community wellbeing, social cohesion, and collective self-determination where it is agreed impact is enhanced Community and voluntary sector peak bodies Weave collective voices and drive equitable systems change so that communities, hapū and iwi can do what they do best Sector collaboration on state of the sector, strategic direction, and capability uplift of staff Social Investment Agency We seek to improve outcomes for people through the systematic, consistent, and rigorous use of data and evidence to invest earlier and more effectively.
-Collaborate to provide community, regional, and national data layers by outcome, granting activity, and location Ministry of Social Development Ministry for Pacific Peoples Ministry for Ethnic Communities Te Puni Kōkiri Ministry of Youth Development Ministry of Disabled People Ministry for Women Office for Seniors Ministry of Business, Innovation and Employment Collaborate on impact, where aligned with the Board's legislation and outcomes, and where collaboration maximises impact Whānau Ora Commissioning Agency Whānau Ora enables whānau to thrive.
+Agency Agency Vision Collaboration for additional impact potential Community Trusts Intergenerational benefits for communities across education, health, sport and recreation, the arts, social services, environment, heritage, community development, and community economic development Collaborate to identify community, hapū, and iwi in common, and integrate programmes across wellbeing, social cohesion, and tino rangatiratanga outcomes to maximise or provide additional impact Local Government through individual councils across New Zealand Each Council has its own vision and mission statement built around the 4 well beings from local government legislation Collaborate on programmes run by local authorities focused on collective community aspiration for wellbeing, social cohesion, and tino rangatiratanga where it is agreed impact is enhanced Community and Voluntary Sector Peak Bodies Weave collective voices and drive equitable systems change so that communities, hapū and iwi can do what they do best Sector collaboration on state of the sector, strategic direction, and capability uplift of staff Social Wellbeing Agency People, whānau, and communities live the life to which they aspire Collaborate to provide community, regional, and national data layers by outcome, granting activity, and location Ministry of Social Development Ministry for Pacific Peoples Ministry for Ethnic Communities Te Puni Kōkiri Ministry of Youth Development Ministry of Disabled People Ministry for Women Office for Seniors Ministry of Business, Innovation and Employment Collaborate on impact, where aligned with the Board's legislation and outcomes, and where collaboration maximises impact Whānau Ora Commissioning Agency Whānau Ora enables whānau to thrive.
 Whānau Ora puts whānau and families in control of services and support they need to build on their strengths and achieve their aspirations.
 Whānau Ora uses a kaupapa Māori approach to improve the wellbeing of whānau as a group, addressing individual needs within the context of whānau or families and their culture.
 Whānau Ora can be for all people of Aotearoa New Zealand.
-Collaborate on impact, where aligned with the Board's legislation and outcomes, and where collaboration maximises impact
+Collaborate on impact, where aligned with the Board's legislation and outcomes, and where collaboration maximises impact Sport New Zealand Every Body Active The Board continues to fund Creative New Zealand Dynamic and resilient NZ arts, valued in Aotearoa and internationally these statutory bodies to support their agency vision and work programmes.
+Film Commission Champion exceptional storytellers to create enduring taonga for Aotearoa programmos